-- A.12.
-One source described FARC fronts as being highly autonomous and self-financing, with the large rural fronts as mobile units protecting commanders and carrying out the main attacks, and the smaller urban units "carry out smaller actions that 'contribute to blur the distinction between political and criminal violence'".
-[20f] Further information on guerrilla financing above at Extortion, 4.29 Kidnapping 4.31, and The Drugs Trade, 4.21. - A.13.
-A July 2000 National Police report claims that the secretariat of FARC has lost control over its guerrilla fronts.
+A.18 A July 2000 National Police report claimed that the secretariat of FARC had lost control over its guerrilla fronts.
 [17el] On 2 August 2001, it was reported that two FARC commanders of the 25th front were held by FARC to be 'renegade' and were under guard.
 The commanders had been leading a patrol that beheaded and burnt the bodies of an Irish teenager and companion in the summer of 2000.
+[18cv]

-[18cv] - A.14.
-The Colombian government forces, through the National Planning and Inter-Institutional Committee to Struggle Against the Finances of Subversion, have estimated that FARC received 352.161 billion pesos from drug trafficking, extortion and kidnapping in 1999.
+A.19 The Colombian government forces, through the National Planning and Inter-Institutional Committee to Struggle Against the Finances of Subversion, have estimated that FARC received 352.161 billion pesos from drug trafficking, extortion and kidnapping in 1999.
 Between 1991 and 1998, the combined income of ELN and FARC was held to be 5,670 trillion pesos (\$3.4 billion).
 [17bq] In April 2001, FARC was publically linked with a Brazilian drugs baron, Luis Fernando Da Costa.
+[11bw]

+A.20 One of the major points of friction throughout the peace talks was over FARC's status as a "belligerent" organisation.
+"Belligerence" is seen as an important concept.
+If accepted, as FARC wishes, then the rebels (with FARC as leading organisation) represents the "true" opposition to a "corrupt" political system [16al].
+Otherwise, as the government wishes, the rebels are beyond the political process, and effectively criminal organisations.
+The issue of belligerent status was most recently raised in a proposal by the former president Alfonso Lopez Michelsen in October 1999.
+[8d] The High Peace Commissioner, Victor G Ricardo, immediately rejected any notion of belligerency being applicable.
+[16ak].
+In May 2000, the FARC continued to press, claiming that they were not asking for recognition of this status but had already "won (it) in combat".
+When asked to about territorial control, FARC answered that they controlled "All of Colombia.
+This is not a matter of having a territory where the government's military forces do not enter, but of maintaining our presence in an area for a certain amount of time."
+[17cq] According to a recent academic analysis by Safford and Palacios, the guerrillas do not have a national political plan.
+Rather, they are notable for their localism and the tendency to banditry.
+Once groups of altruistic peasants and university students seeking to accellerate social change, the present guerrillas now are a prosperous military enterprise with paid combatants.
+[6d]

-[11bw] - A.15.
-On 15 February, FARC was asked by the main trade union confederations not to block the Panamanian highway [17ao]. - A.16 FARC has been accused of using cruel and unusual weapons, mainly directed at civilians, namely the use of gas cylinder bombs.
+A.21 FARC has been accused of using cruel and unusual weapons, mainly directed at civilians, namely the use of gas cylinder bombs.
 [3h] FARC has issued contradictory messages on the issue: on 12 February, Jorge Briceno / Mono Jojoy said that FARC regretted the use of gas cylinder bombs, and would "use these cylinders only against the armed forces" [18am] contrasted with the breaking of the pledge 11 days later in San Antonio, south Tolima [18aw] and the threat of their use by FARC around Barrancabermeja in March 2001.[18bj]
 Likewise, the Colombian army has found in February 2001 the deployment of a new type of "radio" bomb, a system for detonating bombs by remotely and without time limits by linking to FM or AM radio signals and prerecorded channels with a specific volume.
-[18aq] - A.17 FARC, in February 2001, has denied involvement in the murder of the congressman Diego Turbay Cote, or planning to attack the journalist Claudia Gurisatti.
-[18ba] Turbay was killed on 29 December 2000 and plunged FARC / government negotiations to a further low.
-[3h]
+[18aq]

-Demilitarized Zone around San Vicente del Caguan
+Demilitarized Zone around San Vicente del Caguan, 2002